wolf111/hello-world1/README.md

 This is my **first** time using *GitHub*.
 I hope to learn:

  1. How to use GitHub
- 2. Why I am using GitHub
+ 2. Why using GitHub makes sense
       * the best applications for Git
       * when best to use git

-### Things I want to avoid
+ 3. How long it takes to learn GitHub

+This is the END